Little Rock Personal Injury Lawyer

 Injuries caused by another person’s intentional or negligent actions can wreak havoc on your life.
 They can take a toll on your physical and emotional health, finances, family, and lifestyle while you try to recover.

-If you were injured due to the fault of another party in Little Rock, you may be entitled to compensation in a personal injury lawsuit.
-For a free consultation with one of our Little Rock legal team members, contact the Morris Bart law firm today.
+If you were injured due to the fault of another party in Little Rock, Arkansas, you may be entitled to compensation in a personal injury lawsuit.
+For a free consultation with one of our Little Rock personal injury attorneys, contact the Morris Bart law firm today.
 You can reach us at (501) 588-3304.

 If we represent your personal injury case, you will get time to recover from your injuries while we work to defend your rights.
 Our firm operates on a contingency-fee-basis, meaning you do not pay us up-front for our representation.
 We only get paid if you win.